jeroenbe/SnapTwit/README.md

-# Tweeter
+# SnapTwit
-My meteor clone of Twitter
+A meteor hybrid of twitter and snapchat